wncc/TSS-2021/Python & its Applications/Week-3/README.md

 - [Making the aliens function](#Making-the-Aliens-Function)

 Note the game will span a number of different files, so make a new folder called alien_invasion.
 Be sure to save all files for the game to this folder so *import* statements will work correctly.
+Do not run the notebooks, save the files as per instructions and thereafter test the code.

 ## Setting up Pygame